 • In between, there is the so-called coexistence state, where gas and liquid coexist.
 In typical experiments in gravity, the liquid will be at the bottom and the gas will be above it.
-Without gravity, droplets form within the gas and remain interdispersed.
-The droplets will slowly merge together into bigger droplets (coagulation).
+Without gravity, as well as for example within clouds, droplets form within the gas and remain interdispersed.
+In clouds, small droplets will eventually merge together into bigger droplets (coagulation), which will fall out of the cloud as rain.
+Without gravity, the droplets will just merge but never fall out.
 The final state of the system is having one big droplet of liquid, surrounded by gas.